 Meets the minimum requirement for annual volume of severely injured patients.

 The Marcus Trauma Center has 15 beds including seven resuscitation bays and eight critical care rooms, each fully equipped with advanced medical technology and cardiac monitoring.

 At Grady's SICU, our faculty perform such bedside procedures as bronchoscopy, esophagogastroduodenoscopy (EGD), feeding tube placement, tracheostomy, and open abdomen dressing changes.

 For the most detailed and comprehensive clinical information on the center, please visit Grady's Marcus Trauma Center website.

 Grady is also an internationally recognized teaching hospital.
-In addition to supervising the Emory general surgery, emergency medicine, and oral surgery residents that rotate on the trauma service, Emory's Grady-based trauma surgeons manage a highly respected trauma/surgical critical care fellowship.
-The program is available to board-eligible surgeons, and involves one year in trauma and one year in an ACGME-approved surgical critical care fellowship.
+In addition to supervising the Emory general surgery, emergency medicine, and oral surgery residents that rotate on the trauma service, Emory's Grady-based trauma surgeons manage a highly respected acute care surgery/surgical critical care fellowship.
+The program is available to board-eligible surgeons, and involves one year in an AAST-accredited acute care surgery fellowship, followed by another year in an ACGME-approved surgical critical care fellowship.